davidfraser/WhatsApp-Key-DB-Extractor/README.md

  PREREQUISITES:

  1.)
-O/S: Windows Vista, Windows 7 or Windows 8
+O/S: Windows Vista, Windows 7 or Windows 8, or Linux
  2.)
 Java (will start installation procedure if not already present on your system) 3.)
 ADB (Android Debug Bridge) Drivers - If not installed: http://forum.xda-developers.com/showthread.php?t=2588979 4.)
 USB Debugging must be enabled on the target device.
 Settings -> Developer Options -> (Debugging) USB debugging